-SA - Strongly Agree A - Agree N - Neu tral D - Disagree SD - Strongly Disagree NA - No ot Ap plica able.
-2. 3.
-4. 5. es used contributed to my learning. assignments contributed to my understandir ations of various theories when appropriate. background for course concepts.
-SA A N D SD N 7.
-8. 9. ganization: The course materials were well-preparation to the course objectives specified in the instructor's presentations were the instructor's expectations for well- he course were covered. well-organized.
-11. 12.
-13. 14.
-The instructor encouraged me to ex The instructor encouraged me to see The instructor showed genuine inter- rest in my success in this course. ssible to me through email or outside of class 00000 17.
-18. 19. erall: I would recommend this instructor to to other students at the College.
+SA - Strongly Agree A - Agree N - Neu tral D - Disagree SD - Strongly Disagree NA A - No ot Ap plica able.
+1. 2.
+3. 4.
+The readings, homework, and other ues used contributed to my learning. r assignments contributed to my understa cations of various theories when appropri background for course concepts.
+SA A X D SD N/ 7.
+8. 9. ganization: The course materials were well-pro The course objectives specified in The instructor's presentations were The instructor's expectations for we the course were covered. e well-organized.
+0000 11.
+12. 13.
+14. The instructor encouraged me to so The instructor encouraged me to so The instructor showed genuine into erest in my success in this course. essible to me through email or outside of 00000 00000 00000 17.
+18. 19.
+000 erall: I would recommend this instructor to other students at the University.

-APPENDIX D-2 (a)
+APPENDIX D-2(a)